moliver28/research-handbook/content/handbook/support/workflows/customer_calls.md

 #### Purpose

 A Customer Care call is a short call with the sole purpose of addressing customer sentiment.
 These calls are typically conducted by a Support Leader (Manager+ or Staff+).
 These calls can be especially useful when a ticket has received a [STAR](/handbook/support/internal-support/support-ticket-attention-requests) or when a customer is in an [account escalation](/handbook/customer-success/csm/escalations/).
+A Customer Care call can also be helpful when a ticket is being rehomed or has been rehomed recently.
+Support Engineers are encouraged to work with their manager or another Support Leader to get a Customer Care call arranged for tickets that they are working on when they think that the additional attention would be helpful.

 #### Duration